LiamMarrinan/Latin102/Translation3.md

 **D. Translation**

-Hercules cleaned the dung from King Augeas' stall in one day, with Iove helping for the most part; Hercules let in the river to clean all of the dung.
+Hercules cleaned the dung from King Augeas' stall in one day, with Iove❌ **Use nominative case for his name** helping for the most part; Hercules let in the river to clean all of the dung.

 Hercules led the Bull, with whom Pasiphae layed with, alive, from the island of Crete to Mycenae.